-ECC has advised that their preference is for

-the reserve school site to be located to the south of site NWB.R3 at the furthest point from St Andrew's Primary to maximise the number of families in North Weald Bassett living within walking distance of a primary school.

-Two schools would provide choice and reduce walking distances thereby encouraging active travel over drop-off by car.
+Developers' Guide to Infrastructure Contributions' 2023.
+ECC has advised that their preference is for the reserve school site to be located to the south of site NWB.R3 at the furthest point from St Andrew's Primary to maximise the number of families in North Weald Bassett living within walking distance of a primary school.
+Two schools would provide choice and reduce walking distances thereby encouraging active travel over dropoff by car.
+An indicative layout is shown in figure 6.20.
 Alternatively, the existing St Andrew's primary school could be expanded.
-Both options are shown below in figure 5.14.
+Both options are shown below in figure 6.19.

 The early years element of the primary school provision would be for 56 places.
 ECC has a statutory responsibility to plan for and deliver SEND facilities.
 This development could generate a need for some pupils who need SEND provision requirements but further details can be explored/reviewed as the development progresses.
+ECC is responsible for this delivery.

-Figure 5.19 - Proposed school options walking catchment
+Figure 6.19 - Proposed school options walking catchment